Battle command: Processes

 Business processes associated with command and control of military forces are detailed in various publications of the United States Department of Defense.

 System of systems

 Modern BC software and hardware exhibit all of the traits and qualities of an SoS.
 A BC SoS can be decomposed into systems such as maneuvers, logistics, fires and effects, air support, intelligence, surveillance, reconnaissance (alternatively recognizance) (these three sometimes grouped as ISR, or by adding target acquisition, ISTAR), terrain, and weather.
 Among the many inputs of these systems is a plethora of sensors which undergo sensor fusion and are compiled into a common operational picture/local operational picture that enable commanders to achieve situational awareness (SA)/situational understanding (SU).
 SA/SU is paramount for commanders to command and control modern military forces.

-Military acquisition
+Military acquisition in the United States

 The Department of the Army organization primarily responsible for the acquisition of the BC SoS is the PM BC, a subordinate organization within the PEO C3T.